AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/09_Business.rst

 answer to how much money can be saved by transitioning, as this is highly dependent on specific project objectives and constraints.
-We're going to provide qualitative and quantitative arguments here, from the perspective of a project that has to reach relatively high level of integrity, that is to say a system where the occurrence of a software failure is a relatively costly event.
+We're going to provide qualitative and quantitative arguments here, from the perspective of a project that has to reach a relatively high level of integrity, that is to say a system where the occurrence of a software failure is a relatively costly event.

 From a qualitative standpoint, there are various times in the software development life cycle where defects can be found: